beaujeant/beaujeant.github.io/AppSec101/memory.md

 Most instructions executed by the CPU involve (at least) one register as operands.
 Beside the advantageous fast access to register, the design of the machine language does not allow memory-to-memory operations [[16](https://www.quora.com/Why-can%E2%80%99t-two-operands-both-be-memory-operands-in-assembly-language)].
 So this means if we want to add two numbers, we won't tell the CPU "_add_ the value located at the address `0x11223344` with the value located at the address `0x44332211` and save the result in `0x12345678`".
 Instead, we will tell the CPU "_move_ the value located at the address `0x11223344` in the register `DX`, then _add_ the value in the register `DX` with the value located at the address `0x44332211`" The instruction _add_ always saves the result in a particular register (i.e. `AX`) so we then have to tell the CPU "_move_ the value in the register `AX` to memory at the address `0x12345678`".

-> Note: We could also move both values in register and execute the addition, but this would require one additional instruction.
+> __Note__: We could also move both values in register and execute the addition, but this would require one additional instruction.

 32-bit architectures have the following registers: